-English Writing Minor
+English Writing Minor 18-24 hours

 ENG 1311 English Composition I 3 hours

 ENG 1312 English Composition II 3 hours

 ENG 2000-level sophomore literature 3 hours

-Nine to fifteen hours chosen from
+Nine to fifteen hours chosen from 9-15 hours

 ENG 3304 Advanced Grammar 3 hours

 ENG 3305 Creative Writing 3 hours

 ENG 3306 Technical Writing 3 hours

 ENG 4360 Language Arts for Teachers 3 hours

-ENG 3000 or 4000-level course (with consent of ins structor) 3 hours
+ENG 3000 or 4000-level course (with consent of instructor) 3 hours

-Department of Modern Languages and Hispanic Studies
+Department of Spanish and Hispanic Studies

-Danny Brunette-Lopez, Ph.D. - Chair, Department of Modern Languages and Hispanic Studies
+Danny Brunette-Lopez, Ph.D. - Chair

-The Department of Modern Languages and Hispanic Studies offers a Bachelor of Arts degree in Spanish as well as a Spanish minor.
+The Department of Spanish and Hispanic Studies offers a minor in Spanish.
 The first- and second-year courses fulfill the General Education foreign language requirement for the Bachelor of Arts degree.
 They are designed to develop communicative skills in listening, speaking, reading, and writing Spanish.
 The advanced courses cover topics in Spanish language and grammar, in addition to Spanish and Spanish-American literature and culture.
 Special features of the department include the utilization of computer software, audio and video resources, and opportunities for study abroad.

-Students who have had previous instruction in Spanish should take the Spanish CLEP (College-Level Examination Program) test prior to registration in order to receive college credit.
-A student may receive up to twelve semester hours of credit, based on their score, for the following courses: SPA 1311, 1312, 2311, and 2312.
+Students who have had previous instruction in Spanish (but have not earned college credit) should take the Spanish CLEP (College-Level Examination Program) test prior to registration in order to receive college credit.
+A student may receive up to twelve semester hours of credit, based on their score, for the following courses: SPA 1311, 1312, 2311, and 2320.
 See CLEP information in this catalog for specific scores and credit granted.